Pondicherry shark: Biology and ecology

 The diet of the Pondicherry shark is thought to consist of small bony fishes, cephalopods, and crustaceans.
 A parasite documented from this species is the tapeworm Acanthobothrium paramanandai.
 Like other requiem sharks, it is viviparous with the developing embryos sustained to term via a placental connection to the mother, though specific details are unknown.
 The smallest known specimen is a female 32 cm long, which may be close to the birth size.
 Sexual maturity is attained at a length of over 60 cm.

 Human interactions

 Harmless to humans, the Pondicherry shark was caught and used for meat.
 Fewer than 20 specimens have been deposited in museum collections, most of which were collected prior to 1900.
-This shark's rarity originally led to fears that it may be possibly extinct.
-However, in 2016, the Pondicherry shark was rediscovered in the Sri Lankan Menik and Kumbukkam rivers.
-Two photographs of this species exist; one taken from above by a group of nature enthusiasts, as well as one taken from the side by a freshwater fish survey.
-Given that artisan and commercial fishing activity across its range is heavy, unregulated, and intensifying, the International Union for Conservation of Nature (IUCN) has listed the Pondicherry shark as Critically endangered and placed a high priority on locating any surviving populations.
+This shark's rarity originally led to fears that it may be possibly extinct, with the last verifiable record from 1979 in India.
+In 2014, the Pondicherry shark was claimed to have been discovered in the Sri Lankan Menik rivers with two photographs as evidence, but the IUCN rejected this sighting as a misidentified juvenile bull shark.
+Putative sightings from the rivers of India in the late 2010s have also recently been reported.
+Given that artisan and commercial fishing activity across its range is heavy, unregulated, and intensifying, the International Union for Conservation of Nature (IUCN) has listed the Pondicherry shark as critically endangered and placed a high priority on locating any surviving populations.